-Special Revenue Fund - the special revenue funds are composed of the District's Building Fund, Child Nutrition Fund and Co-op Fund.
+Special Revenue Fund - the special revenue funds are composed of the District's Building Fund and Child Nutrition Fund.

 Building Fund - the building fund consists mainly of monies derived from property taxes levied for the purpose of erecting, remodeling, repairing or maintaining school buildings and for purchasing furniture, equipment and software to be used on or for school district property, for paying energy and utility costs, for purchasing telecommunications services, for paying fire and casualty insurance premiums for school facilities, for purchasing security systems, and for paying salaries of security personnel.